fedeghe/interval/README.md

 I tried some env, and looks like the best is chrome browser, all other env i could test have shown the expanding time to some extent.

 ### Some optionzzzz
-the `interval` function returns n instance of a simple object where the following methods are available:
+the `interval` function returns an instance of a simple object where the following methods are available:
 - **run()**
     to start it
 - **clear()**